 Your involvement in your child’s schooling is crucial.
 Children do better at school when their parents go to parent-teacher meetings, get involved with homework, and watch them participating in school-related activities such as sports.

 - Provide a supportive home environment.
 Use as many opportunities as possible to let your child know that your family values education.
 You can do this by reading the school newsletter and by taking an interest in and helping your child with homework.

 - Try to minimise the impact of school absences.
-If your child needs to be absent, ask whether your child’s teacher can spend time helping her catch up.
+If your child needs to be absent, ask the teacher what can be done to help your child catch up, and how you can help.
 Or ask the teacher to give you the missed work for your child to complete outside of school.

 - Praise your child for all attempts and efforts.
-Let your child know that you’re proud of him for trying hard at school, whatever his grades.
+Let your child know that you’re proud of her for trying hard at school, whatever her grades.
 Try to celebrate your child’s achievements on their own merits, not in comparison with peers or siblings.

 - Consider a home tutor or a study group.
 Many organisations run free homework programs or homework clubs.
 You could ask your child’s teacher or your local council or neighbourhood centre for more information.

-- To keep your child motivated and help her succeed, look for interests outside of school.
+- To keep your child motivated and help him succeed, look for interests outside of school.
 Work-related skills, technical skills, and visual arts, music and drama are all valuable fields of learning.